 “The impact of displacement and migration often puts a strain on the resilience of local authorities and communities.
 This affects service delivery, local jobs and economic development, and social cohesion,” said Lars Burema, expert trainer and programme manager at The Hague Academy.

 - Social Cohesion will explore approaches and examples for effectively combatting exclusion and promoting stability.

 - Local Planning will look at adaptive strategies and scenario planning to help local authorities address urban challenges.

 - Livelihoods and Jobs will expand the discussion to consider opportunities caused by displacement, including possibilities of integrating migrants and refugees into local economic development processes.

 - Inclusive Service Delivery will pay particular attention to the needs of vulnerable and marginalised groups affected most by displacement and how to apply best practices to improve existing services.

-Within these themes, the course will touch upon the dynamics of multi-level governance and partnerships with NGOs, the private sector and international development partners.
+Within these themes, the course will address the interplay between multi-level governance and partnerships with NGOs, the private sector and international development partners.